RaoulA123/bikesharing/README.md

 ## Overview of the Project

-The purpose of this challenge is to help kate, create a presentation that will convince an investor who will invest in a bike sharing program ( DM BikeShare ) in Des Moines, Iowa,  similar to similar program in New York City named CitiBike.
-This program will not offer just a cheaper and more relaxed way to travel around the city but give people a more eco-friendly option to reach their destination.
+The purpose of this challenge is to help kate, create a presentation that will convince an investor to invest in a bike sharing program called DM BikeShare in Des Moines, Iowa like a similar program in New York City named CitiBike.
+This program will not only offer a cheaper and more relaxed way to travel around the city but give people a more eco-friendly option to reach their destination.

 In order to fulfill this project, we are going to create some visualizations using Tableau which will help Kate demonstrate the most important points to talk about during a presentation.